JaxkDev/koth/README.md

  - Custom player amount, and game time.
  - Block break/place disabled during in-game (todo config)
  - Changing gamemode during a game is cancelled (todo config)
+ - Rewards given to king at end of game.
+ - Leave a arena
+ - 'King' is displayed above player name. (nametag)
+ - Some values are in config.yml including a help file.

 ### Upcoming
- - 'King' to display under/above player name.
  - Messages to be in config.
  - Default arena values to be in config.
  - Override old values of arena positions.